-Step 1 Ball mill each of the ingredients seperately.
+Step 1 Ball mill each of the ingredients separately.

 Step 2 Mix in the proper ration the sulfur and charcoal.

-Step 3 Add isopropyl alcohol to charcoal/sulfur mx and mix throughly.
+Step 3 Add isopropyl alcohol to charcoal/sulfur and mix throughly.

 Step 4 Measure 1/4 cup (40 ml) of water for every 1/2 cup (100 grams) of potassium nitrate in an old pan.
 Add your potassium nitrate.
 Bring to a boil.
 Stir continuously.
 Add little bits of water at intervals until the potassium nitrate is completely dissolved.

 Step 5 Add the charcoal/sulfur or sugar mixture to your pot of boiling potassium nitrate.
 To attain the proper recipe solution.
 Stir.